TritonDataCenter/rfd/rfd/0107/README.md

 ##### CreateMachine (POST /:login/machines)

 The only change here is to the networks array, it is now an array of objects.
+CloudAPI will also still accept an array of network UUID strings.

 ###### input